swcarpentry/DEPRECATED-boot-camps/testing/README.md

 # Testing - crib sheet

-Thanks to Gordon Webster, the [Digital Biologist](http://www.digitalbiologist.com), for allowing use of his [Python DNA function](http://www.digitalbiologist.com/2011/04/code-tutorial-getting-started-with-python.html).

 ## Detecting errors

 What we know about software development - code reviews work.
 Fagan (1976) discovered that a rigorous inspection can remove 60-90% of errors before the first test is run.
 M.E., Fagan (1976).
 [Design and Code inspections to reduce errors in program development](http://www.mfagan.com/pdfs/ibmfagan.pdf).
 IBM Systems Journal 15 (3): pp. 182-211.